A Saudi national is the suspected gunman in deadly shooting at Pensacola Naval Air Station, sources say

 The FBI has taken over the investigation, according to an FBI spokeswoman.

+Authorities first received a call about an active shooter at NAS Pensacola around 6:51 a.m., Escambia County Sheriff David Morgan told reporters.

+The shooter used a handgun and was killed after two deputies exchanged gunfire with him.

-Eight people were taken to Baptist Health Care, including one who died, said Chief Deputy Chip Simmons.
+At least eight people were injured and taken to Baptist Health Care, including one who died, said Chief Deputy Chip Simmons.
 The deputies who confronted the shooter also suffered gunshot wounds -- one in the arm and one in the knee.
 Both are expected to survive.

-The shooting occurred in a classroom building, Commanding Officer of NAS Pensacola Capt.
-Tim Kinsella said.
+The shooting occurred in a classroom building, Kinsella said.
 The base will remain on lockdown until further notice, he said.

 The names of the victims are not being released until authorities notify their families.